cambridge-ceu/csd3/systems/ceuadmin.md

 module load ceuadmin/<module name>
 ```

-Most should be available to all CSD3 users in the campus, e.g., for pspp, a brief description of a module is available with
+Most should be available to all CSD3 users at the campus, e.g., for pspp, a brief description of a module is available with

 ```bash
 module help ceuadmin/pspp